blackdataca/My-Radio-App/participate.md

 <h3><i class="fa fa-link"></i> Be the network</h3>
 <p>
 If you have a good Internet connection, you can strengthen the AchieveCoin network by keeping full node software running on your computer or server with port 7337 open.
-Full nodes are securing and relaying all transactions.
+(7337 mainnet, 17337 testnet, 17444 regtest) Full nodes are securing and relaying all transactions.
 </p>
 <br>